Planet Uranus: The Coldest Planet

 Uranian rings became the second planetary ring system to be discovered (after Saturn’s).
 Their discovery helped astronomers to realize that rings are a common feature for planets.

 Uranus has 13 known rings.
 In order of increasing distance from the planet, the rings are called 1986U2R/ζ, 6, 5, 4, α, β, η, γ, δ, λ, ε, ν and μ.
 The inner rings are mostly narrow, dark-grey, and the two outer ones (ν and μ) are brightly colored.

 Uranian rings are made of water ice with the addition of some dark radiation-processed organics.
 A study of 2016 suggests that Uranus' rings, along with those of Saturn and Neptune, might be the remnants of Pluto-like dwarf planets that strayed too close to the giant planets.
 These dwarf planets were torn apart in the planets’ vast gravities and are today preserved as rings.

-On November 14, 2023, at 00:32 GMT (on November 13, 2023, at 7:32 p.m.
+On November 17, at 02:36 GMT (November 16, 9:36 p.m.
 EST), Uranus will reach opposition.
-The planet will shine with a magnitude of 5.6 in the constellation Aries.
-Even at its biggest and brightest, Uranus will still be tricky to spot, so it’s better to search for it with at least a small telescope.
-The planet will be in the best position to observe at around midnight local time.
+The planet will shine with a magnitude of 5.6 in the constellation Taurus.
+Uranus will still be tricky to spot even at its biggest and brightest, so it’s better to search for it with at least a small telescope.
+The planet will be best observed around midnight local time.

 What color is Uranus?